 This is avoided wherever possible.
 During surgery whenever possible your blood will be collected, filtered and transfused to you.
 This minimises the need for a blood transfusion from someone else.

 This follows the Enhanced Recovery protocol and begins on the day of surgery.
 Physiotherapy involves exercises both in and out of the bed as well as mobilisation.
-Mobilisation commences with a Zimmer frame before progressing to crutches and then to sticks.
-On discharge you may be mobilising with sticks or independently.
-Aim is to be discharged home around 4 days post op.
+Mobilisation commences with a Zimmer frame before progressing to crutches and then on to sticks.
+You are unlikely to be mobilising independently on discharge.
+The aim is to discharge patients between 1-2 days of surgery.
+A full back up service will be provided.

-Not all surgical packages include the fees for crutches and walking aids.
-Check with the hospital prior to admission.
+Not all surgical packages include crutches, walking aids or raised toilet seats.
+Check with the hospital prior to admission or this will be an additional fee.

 You will see the Occupational therapist who will recommend equipment to assist you with your day to day activities.
 This may include raised toilet seat, grasper, long handled shoehorn, bath seat etc.